Eucalyptus longicornis: Conservation status

 This eucalypt is classified as "not threatened" in Western Australia by the Western Australian Government Department of Parks and Wildlife.

+Uses

-UsesEucalyptus longicornis is a tall tree with potential to be cultivated on highly alkaline, saline and clayey soils.
+Eucalyptus longicornis is a tall tree with potential to be cultivated on highly alkaline, saline and clayey soils.
 It is marketed as an ornamental or windbreak species and is useful for apiculture.
 The wood was used historically in the mining industry as a source of timber and fuel.
 The fine-textured, reddish to dark red-brown wood has considerable potential for use in high value furniture and craftwood.